kowsar128/CODTECH-Task-1/README.md

 Key Activities

-*Project Setup:
+1 Project Setup:
    Set up the Java development environment (e.g., install JDK, configure an IDE like Eclipse or IntelliJ IDEA).

-*Design the Calculator Logic:
+2 Design the Calculator Logic:
    Plan how the calculator should handle input, perform calculations, and display results.
    Define valid inputs (numbers, operators) and output formatting.

-*Implement Arithmetic Operations:
+3 Implement Arithmetic Operations:
    Write code to perform the four basic operations: addition, subtraction, multiplication, and division.
    Ensure the calculator works correctly for various inputs, including negative numbers, decimals, etc.

-*Error Handling and Validation:
+4 Error Handling and Validation:
    Implement checks for invalid operators and handle division by zero cases.
    Provide meaningful error messages to the user.

-*Testing and Debugging:
+5 Testing and Debugging:
    Test the application with different inputs and edge cases.
    Debug any issues (like incorrect results or input errors).

-*Enhancements (Optional):
+6 Enhancements (Optional):
    Add more advanced features like square root, exponentiation, memory storage (for recalling previous results), etc.
    Convert the console-based version to a GUI-based calculator using Swing or JavaFX (if